severin-lemaignan/projet-cnrs/project.rst

-This project proposes to build upon these results, from the two converging perspectives I have previously mentioned: on one side, by accurately defining the *cognitive foundations*, and accordingly designing the software components required to build the next generation of companion robots, and on the other side, by exploring the long term *cognitive correlates* of interaction.
+This project proposes to build upon these results, from the two converging perspectives I have previously mentioned: on one side, by accurately defining the *cognitive foundations*, and accordingly designing and implementing a software platform for cognitive applications, and on the other side, by exploring the long term *cognitive correlates* of interaction.
+Those two perspectives connect and extend by both ends the current state of the art in cognitive robotics.
+They propose at the same time to consolidate the cognitive basis, and to set a challenging agenda for robotic cognition in human-robot interaction.
+As such, this research programme suggests a novel holistic approach of upper-cognition in HRI.

 The *cognitive foundations* are the cognitive base required to develop upper-cognitive functions and processing.
 The very nature and perimeter of these